 A baseline image of your maculas will be obtained using a retinal camera and an Ocular Coherence Tomographer (OCT).

 The retinal camera provides sharp digital images of the surface of the macula.
 The OCT provides more information about the macula by detailing all of the separate layers of the central retina.
 This advanced technology allows us to detect more subtle changes in the health of the macula, often before any changes in vision are noticed.
 This means that disease progression can be caught, and dealt with sooner.

-Depending on our findings, follow-up appointments including retinal photos and/or OCT scans will be scheduled at 3, 6 or 12 month intervals to reassess the macula and give further counselling regarding macular health.
+Depending on our findings, a personalized care plan is proposed for your needs.
+The care plan will include follow-up appointments, retinal photos and/or OCT scans, and will be scheduled at 3, 6, or 12 month intervals to reassess the macula and give further counselling regarding macular health.
 We want to do everything that we can to protect your central vision.